Support Schemes

 MAS has explained its approach to regulating financial institutions providing cryptocurrency services, also known as digital payment token (DPT) service providers, in Singapore.

 Such DPT service providers are regulated by MAS to address money laundering, terrorist financing and technology risks.
 Whether the DPT service providers can address these risks robustly is a key consideration in licensing them to operate in Singapore.
-Importantly, DPT service providers are currently not regulated for safety and soundness, nor for investor protection.
+Importantly, DPT service providers are, currently, not regulated for safety and soundness, nor for investor protection.
 This is also the prevailing approach in most jurisdictions.
 MAS has been consistently warning since 2017 that dealing in cryptocurrencies is hazardous.
-And recent events have underscored these hazards.
+Recent events have underscored these hazards.

 MAS has also in its recent statements explained the role of MAS’ Investor Alert List (IAL) and why FTX was not listed on it.
 Let me set this out again.